 K.J. was the co-curator of the MR Fall Festival -Devotion/Rigor/Sustainability (2011), the Improvisation is Hard Festival (2004), the Studies Project (1983-85), Measuring K – 3 evenings of solos and duets plus 24 hour marathon improvisation (Culture Project, 2004).
 K.J. was a panelist in Studies Project:Overlapping Circles (Improvisation, Contact Improvisation, Performance, Practice, Human Collaboration through Movement Research and the New Museum (2013) and in Conversation without Walls- Choreography under the Influence at Danspace Project (2011).
 She has read/performed her poetry at The Stone, Dixon Place and the Knitting Factory and has been published in Contact Quarterly, Movement Research Performance Journal, Dance Spirit, Dance Magazine, on line in I, Theatrics, and co-curated an evening of Dance and Poetry at Harvard University.

-Currently K.J. is devising a solo dance installation entitled Here This Wreckage Salvage (Never) Untitled Sea, quoting images from several of her past works, that has been performed at Sundays on Broadways (NYC), El Sabado Theatre (Buenos Aires, Argentina), Salon Blanco/National Museum of Fine Arts (Santiago, Chile) and Counterpath (Denver, Colorado).
-K.J. and drummer Jeremy Carlstedt continue to perform their duet L.I.P. at jazz festivals and dance venues throughout the northeast.
+Throughout 2018, K.J. devised a solo dance installation entitled Here This Wreckage Salvage (Never) Untitled Sea, quoting images from several of her past works, that has been performed at Sundays on Broadways (NYC), El Sabado Theatre (Buenos Aires, Argentina), Salon Blanco/National Museum of Fine Arts (Santiago, Chile) and Counterpath (Denver, Colorado).
+She continues to collaborate with drummer Jeremy Carlstedt performing their duet L.I.P. at jazz festivals and dance venues throughout the northeast.